This post contains affiliate links.

 Gamers | Age 12+ | 2-5 Players | Game Duration: 2-3 hours | Author: Glenn Drover

-Ages of Empires III Ages of DiscoveryOpens in a new tab. is a worker placement game composed of three Ages where each Age represents about 100 years.
+Ages of Empires III Ages of Discovery is a worker placement game composed of three Ages where each Age represents about 100 years.
 At the start of the game, players assume the role of colonists.
 There are 5 types of workers: Colonists, Captains, Merchants, Missionaries & Soldiers.

 I like that there are different paths to victory such as Engaging in War, Developing economic power, Investing in research or discovery, Forming alliances.